-In compilation of NHA the private households' out-of-pocket (OOP) health expenditure are the most crucial component to measure because of two reasons.
+In compilation of NHA the private households' out-of-pocket (OOP) health expenditure are the most crucial component of private health expenditure to measure because of two reasons.
 First, it is empirically the largest source of health care financing in the developing countries.
-Second, it is challenging to measure as most of the households do not have any record on the respective expenditure and any survey's results depend on the recall quality of the households and on the way to ask.
+Second, it is challenging to measure as most of the households do not remember the health expenditure particularly with regard to out-patients and other functions like self-medication etc. The survey's results actually depend on the recall quality (as an out-patient etc.) and the proper record (as in-patient & delivery cases) of the households and on the way to ask.

 In Pakistan the predominant survey on expenditures of private households is the Household Integrated Economic Survey (HIES).
 This survey includes questions on health expenditures, however, in a row with a lot of other expenditures and uniformly having the last year as the reference and recall period.
 In its first round (2005-06), NHA made use of this information.
-For the third & fourth round it was considered to ask for health expenditures with a separate questionnaire, confined to a sub-sample of the HIES and confined to two quarters, only, in order to curb the additional cost.
+For the second and onwards rounds it was considered to ask for health expenditures with a separate questionnaire, confined to a subsample of the HIES and confined to two quarters, only, in order to curb the additional cost.
 The three advantages of this approach are as follows:

-- The recall period could be curtailed to one month, considering that this is the maximum period the households can comprehensively remember their expenditures on health services. - Additional questions could be included. - The personal characteristics of the respective members of the household (age, sex, status and the like) could be connected by linking the OOP survey data with the HIES data, thus minimizing the additional response burden for the households.
+- The recall period could be increased to three months for out-patients, unrelated to illness & self-medication while one year for in-patients and delivery cases, considering that this is the maximum period the households can comprehensively remember their expenditures on health services.
+In the previous rounds of NHA, the recall period of OOP survey was only one month. - Additional questions could be included. - The personal characteristics of the respective members of the household (age, sex, status and the like) could be connected by linking the OOP survey data with the HIES data, thus minimizing the additional response burden for the households.

-The idea was to raise the recall period by twelve in order to arrive at expenditures for the whole year.
+The idea was to raise the recall period by twelve in order to arrive at expenditures for the whole year for those functions only whose recall period is three months.
 The HIES-questionnaire remained unchanged and still included the question of annual expenditure on health.
 The comparison of both results (HIES as well as its sub-sample with a dedicated questionnaire for OOP) was considered to enable the assessment of the (assumed) underreporting of OOP through HIES.

-The OOP survey 2011-12 was the second dedicated OOP survey on health expenditures in Pakistan.
-The sample size and households covered were the same for both HIES and OOP.
+The OOP survey 2013-14 was the third dedicated OOP survey on health expenditures in Pakistan.
+The sample size and households covered in the last quarter of 2013-14 were the same for both HIES and OOP.
 HIES part of survey had two general questions about health related expenditures.
-One is medicines purchased14 and second is doctor's fee15 while in OOP part detailed health related expenditures questions were included.
-In HIES the recall period was one year while in OOP recall period was only one month.
+One is medicines purchased10 and second is doctor's fee11 while in OOP part detailed health related expenditures questions were included.
+In HIES the recall period was one year while in OOP recall periods were three months and one year as explained above.

-14HIES Code 5601 includes medicines & vitamins, medical apparatus and other equipment/supplies etc.
+10HIES Code 5601 includes medicines & vitamins, medical apparatus and other equipment/supplies etc.

-15HIES Code 5602 includes medical fees paid to doctors, specialists, Hakeem (traditional healer) or midwives outside hospital, including medicine etc. Hospitalization charges, including fee etc. for doctors or Hakeem etc. and laboratory tests, X-Ray charges, dental care, teeth cleaning, extraction, charges, eye glasses and all others, not elsewhere classified.
+11HIES Code 5602 includes medical fees paid to doctors, specialists, Hakeem (traditional healer) or midwives outside hospital, including medicine etc. Hospitalization charges, including fee etc. for doctors or Hakeem etc. and laboratory tests, X-Ray charges, dental care, teeth cleaning, extraction, charges, eye glasses and all others, not elsewhere classified.